Gallaher became the largest buyer of tobacco in the world. Its cigarette brands, such as Benson & Hedges and Silk Cut

 Gallaher was converted into a limited liability company with a capital of £1 million in 1896.

 A new £100,000 factory across seven acres was established in Belfast in 1897.
 It was probably the largest tobacco manufacturing plant in the world.

 Thomas Gallaher declined to join the great tobacco combines of the age, Imperial Tobacco and the American Tobacco Company.
 Consequently, he controlled the largest independent tobacco company in the world by 1903.

 Gallaher bought his raw materials directly, and by cutting out the middleman he was able to keep his costs low.
 He was the largest independent purchaser of American tobacco in the world by 1906, and bought only the highest grade of crop.

 The atmosphere at the Belfast factory was described as familial.
 Midday meals were served at cost-price.
-Gallaher was the first man in Belfast to reduce working hours from 57 to 47 a week.
+Gallaher was the first man in Belfast to reduce the working week from 57 to 47 hours.
 The company employed 3,000 people by 1907.

 Gallaher acquired the six-acre Great Brunswick Street premises of the Dublin City Distillery for £20,000 in 1908.
-There, he built a large tobacco factory.
+He used the site to build a large tobacco factory.

 Extensive tobacco plantations had been acquired in Virginia by 1914.

 Gallaher established bonded warehouses in Belfast, and was credited with helping to transform the city into a major shipping port.

-Gallaher was the largest buyer of tobacco in the world by 1914.
+Gallaher was the largest purchaser of tobacco in the world by 1914.

 At York Street, Belfast, Gallaher established what was the largest tobacco factory in Europe by 1920.
 The Belfast site could produce 40,000 cigarettes an hour by 1927.

 Gallaher continued to work at his desk every day until a few months before he died in 1927.
 He was remembered as a courteous, kindly man, a generous employer, and a highly talented businessman.
 His plain ways endeared him to people.
 He left an estate valued at £503,954.